bludit/documentation-english/pages/dev-snippets/categories/index.md

 		// Each category is an Category-Object
 		echo 'Category name: ' . $category->name();

-		// The method $category->pages() returns all the pages keys releated to the category foreach ($category->pages() as $pageKey) {
+		// The method $category->pages() returns all the pages keys related to the category foreach ($category->pages() as $pageKey) {
 			$page = new Page($pageKey);
 			echo '- Page title: ' . $page->title();